 - Serve your child a well-balanced diet that includes lean protein, whole grains, fruits, vegetables, and low-fat dairy products.

-- Kids this age should get 2.5 cups (600 ml) of low-fat milk or fortified milk alternative (or other low-fat dairy products) daily.
+- Kids this age should get 2½ cups (600 ml) of low-fat milk or fortified soy milk (or other low-fat dairy products) daily.

 - Make time to eat together as a family.
-Turn off the TV and put away devices.
+Turn off the TV and put away phones and other devices.

 - Allow plenty of time for physical activity and free play every day.
-Do it as a family.
+Be active as a family.

-- Limit screen time (TV shows, DVDs, smartphones, video games, tablets, and computers) to no more than 1 to 2 hours a day of quality children's programming.
+- Limit screen time (time spent with TV, smartphones, tablets, and computers) to no more than 1 hour a day of quality children's programming.
+Watch with your child, when possible.
 Keep TVs and devices out of your child's bedroom.